morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Netgear - 79 USD -[AXE3000 USB 3.0 WiFi Adapter -A8000](https://www.netgear.com/home/wifi/adapters/a8000/)

 Important: The Netgear A8000 uses a device ID (VID/PID) that went into Linux kernel 6.4.
-This adapter may not be plug and play on earlier kernels.
-There is a method for users that want the adapter to work with kernels that do not have the VID/PID included yet:
+This adapter may not be plug and play on earlier kernels (5.18 - 6.3).
+There is a method for users that want the adapter to work with kernels (5.18 - 6.3) that do not have the VID/PID included yet:

-Hotplug automation using udev.
+Hotplug automation using udev

 Open a terminal: Ctrl + Alt + T